 In the 1970s Esmond featured in a number of highly acclaimed television productions, notably historical dramas, mainly for the BBC.
 In 1971 he appeared with Sir Ralph Richardson in She Stoops To Conquer, directed by Michael Elliott.
 Richardson was at his eccentric best.
 During one scene they were seated together at a table; the set was lit by a large number of candles and the molten wax from them dripped everywhere.
 In a bored moment between takes, he pick up a bit and ate it.
 Turning to Esmond, he said: "Would you like to try some candle grease?
 It's awfully good!"

-The same year Esmond appeared in the second of six episodes of Elisabeth R, the memorable series which followed hot on the heels of The Six Wives of Henry VIII.
-Glenda Jackson gave a remarkable performance as Elizabeth, spanning her entire reign and ageing 45 years in the process.
+The same year Esmond appeared in the second of six episodes of Elizabeth R, the memorable series which followed hot on the heels of The Six Wives of Henry VIII.
+Glenda Jackson gave a remarkable performance as Elizabeth I, spanning her entire reign and ageing 45 years in the process.
 Esmond's episode, The Marriage Game, in which he plays the Bishop of Quadra, deals with the complex and ultimately unsuccessful attempts to provide a suitable husband for the Virgin Queen.

 Glenda Jackson as Elizabeth R.